 Answer: A JIT or Just-in-time compiler sends bytecode (consisting of interpretable instructions) to the processor by converting it into instruction.
 Once you are finished with the writing part of a program, the source language statements are compiled into bytecode by the compiler, rather than the code that carries the data which is similar to the destination hardware platform processor.

 Node.js employs JIT compilation which improves the speed of code execution to a great extent.
 It takes the source code and converts it into machine code in runtime.
-Through this, functions which are called regularly are compiled to machine code, increasing the overall speed of code execution.
+Through this, functions that are called regularly are compiled to machine code, increasing the overall speed of code execution.